 Where: Vilnius, Trakai, Kaunas.
-Lithuania, Eastern Europe
+Lithuania, Europe.

-When: May to June 2011
+When: June 2011

-How: Flights, bus, taxi, walking, coach
+How: Flights, bus, taxi, walking, coach.

 Vilnius at its most Soviet: the television tower dwarfs a Soviet-era tenement building.